 Find an Affordable Stereo Microscope at New York Microscope Company

-If you are looking to buy high-quality Stereo Microscopes We offer Research Grade Stereo Microscopes, featuring the RZ Series by Meiji Techno and the UNITRON Z10 & the New Unitron Z12 recently introduced to compete against the big four; Leica, Nikon, Olympus & Zeiss.
-These modular type microscopes are based on the common main objective design.
+If you are looking to buy high-quality stereo microscopes we offer research grade common main objective microscopes which compete against the big four; Leica, Nikon, Olympus, and Zeiss.
+These modular stereo microscopes are based on the common main objective design.
 These systems are designed for critical viewing for research, medical, industry, quality control, forensic, inspection and other high-end stereo microscope applications.
 For specimens that require viewing at higher magnifications or with special filters, please view our Metallurgical Microscopes, which are also a type of industrial microscope.